melanieseltzer/gulp-haml-boilerplate/README.md

 ## :file_folder: Folder Structure

 Develop your site in the `src` directory.
 Production code is built to `dist`.
 Dev server runs from `tmp`.
-It is not intended to be committed to the repo (it's deleted automatically on production build), but you may remove that and commit if you wish.
+It is not intended to be committed to the repo (it's deleted automatically on production build), but commit it if you wish.

 ```
 static-frontend-boilerplate/